WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ![Wasabi Wallet Send To Field](/SendToField.png "Wasabi Wallet Send To Field")

 3. Specify the amount of bitcoin to send to the destination address.
-Optionally, you can specify the dollar amount to send.
+Optionally, you can specify the dollar amount to send instead.

 ![Wasabi Wallet Send Amount Field](/SendAmountField.png "Wasabi Wallet Send Amount Field")